informalsystems/emerald/docs/operational-docs/src/local-devnet/command-line.md

 Transaction confirmed in block: Some(466)
 Gas used: 153301
 ```

 </details>

-And listing the validators should results in the following output:
+And listing the validators should result in the following output:

 <details>
 <summary>Output for <code>emerald-utils poa -r http://127.0.0.1:8645 list</code></summary>